 1. Complete a 60-Hour Prelicensing Course

-Your first step to getting your Virginia real estate license is to complete a 60-hour prelicensing course.
-You can visit the Virginia Real Estate Board website to find a list of approved real estate schools.
+The first step to getting your Virginia real estate license is to complete a 60-hour prelicensing course.
+You can check out this PDF from the Virginia Real Estate Board’s website to find a list of approved real estate schools.

 If you’re looking for a budget-friendly online school for your online course and exam prep, consider The CE Shop.
-They’re known for providing high quality and affordable prelicensing courses.
+They’re known for providing high-quality and affordable prelicensing courses.
+Or take a look at our list of the five best online real estate schools; each one offers classes in Virginia.

 Readers of The Close can save 30% on any of The CE Shop’s prelicensing and business-building courses.
 Use promo code TheClose30 at checkout.

-In Virginia, you must complete a prelicensing course exam before you can apply for your state license exam.
+In Virginia, you must complete a course exam before you can apply to take your state license exam.
 Your prelicensing course exam must be proctored, either in person or virtually.

 2. Pass the Virginia Real Estate Exam

-Once you’ve completed your coursework, you’ll need to prepare for the Virginia real estate license exam.
-You’ll have 2 1/2 hours to complete the 120-question exam.
-The license exam is administered by PSI Testing and you can schedule your license exam online and pay the $60 exam fee.
+Once you’ve completed your coursework and class test, you’ll need to prepare for the Virginia real estate license exam.
+You’ll have 2.5 hours to complete the 120 multiple-choice-question exam.
+The license exam is administered by PSI; you can schedule your test and pay the $60 exam fee on its website.

 Breakdown of the Virginia Real Estate Agent Exam